 If you’re anything like me, I used to (literally) dream about the day that the love of my life would take a knee, spout off some poetry, and say those four long-awaited words that made up the question that would change my life forever: “Will you marry me?”

 When that day came, it really was as wonderful and magical as I had dreamed!
-We were both so ecstatic to finally be on the path toward marriage, and I could not wait to get started in planning our dream wedding!
+We were both so ecstatic to finally be on the path toward marriage.
+And I couldn’t wait to start planning our dream wedding!

-But soon after that fun day, the excitement of the engagement turned into an almost painful countdown of days until we say, “I do.”
-After 4 years of dating, we just want to be married already!
+But soon after that fun day, the excitement of the engagement turned into an almost painful countdown of days until we said, “I do.”
+After 4 years of dating, we just wanted to be married already!
 What’s with this whole engagement thing, anyway?

-Not to mention all the family, friends, and strangers who have some sort of input on how the day should function, who needs to be there, or whether you should or should not have table numbers (who would have thought assigning a number to a table would be such a big deal??).
+Not to mention all the family, friends, and strangers who have some sort of input on how the day should function.
+Or… who needs to be there, or whether you should or shouldn’t have table numbers.
+(Who would have thought assigning a number to a table would be such a big deal??)

 - Do some sort of premarital counseling, but make sure that it’s something you and your fiancé both agree to do.
 Whether that’s through a faith community or something like Preparing for Marriage, it’s SO important to go through that before you commit your life to your partner!

 - Set aside regular time to catch up with your soon-to-be spouse.
 During this time, make a rule not to talk about the wedding, family drama, work/school, or anything involving plans.
 Just focus on your honey and how you can love them best.

 - Remember that the wedding isn’t actually about you, and that’s okay.
 This one was hard for me to swallow.
 We’re told that the wedding day is “your day,” and it is.
 But that’s not fully true.
 Yes, you’re the focus, but the wedding is more about giving time and space for your family and friends to celebrate you and your spouse’s recent union, which is why it’s okay if they have ideas on how the day should go!